haoshengwu/pex2024/_posts/2024-08-01-Installation.md

 ### Step4: Download the pex2024 image in docker desktop

 Run the docker program and then click the "Images" icon.
-In the search bar, type "pex2024" then you will see the coresponding image.
-Click the 'pull' botton to automatically install the coresponding image.<br>
+In the search bar, type "pex2024" then you will see the corresponding image.
+Click the 'pull' botton to automatically install the corresponding image.<br>
 This image contains all the necessary materials which are used for the hand-on sessions.<br>

 ![win_step4](/pex2024/assets/win_step4.png){: style="width: 60%;" }